Skip to main content

 With experience and further training, you could take charge of a stable yard or become head groom.

-In a racing yard, you could progress to head lad or girl, or to assistant trainer or trainer.
+In a racing yard, you could progress to head lad or girl, then on to assistant trainer or trainer.

-If you work in a riding stable you could become a riding instructor.
+If you work in a riding stable you could train to become a riding instructor.

 Current opportunities